Batman Role-Playing Game: Publication history

 The Batman Role-Playing Game was designed by Jack A. Barker, Greg Gorden, and Ray Winninger, and was published by Mayfair Games in 1989 as a 192-page book.
 The game, a simplified version of DC Heroes, was released in 1989 to coincide with the Batman film.
 The second edition of the DC Heroes rules, published in 1989, incorporated material from the Batman Role-Playing Game and the Superman Sourcebook.
 These materials also included rules for advantages, drawbacks, and gadgetry.

 Reception

-Paul Mason reviewed Batman Role-Playing Game for Games International magazine, and gave it 3 stars out of 5, and stated that "it's not the perfect medium to simulate the better Batman comics, but it has potential."
+Paul Mason reviewed Batman Role-Playing Game for Games International magazine, and gave it 3 stars out of 5, and wrote that "it's not the perfect medium to simulate the better Batman comics, but it has potential".

-Ken Cliffe reviewed The Batman Role-Playing Game for White Wolf #20, rating it 4 out of 5 overall, and stated that "Although there is no desperate need for the Batman RPG, the game still finds a niche in the game industry.
-I recommend it to all Batfans, whether you own DC Heroes [or] not."
+Ken Cliffe reviewed The Batman Role-Playing Game for White Wolf #20, rating it 4 out of 5 overall, and wrote that "although there is no desperate need for the Batman RPG, the game still finds a niche in the game industry.
+I recommend it to all Batfans, whether you own DC Heroes [or] not".